Saturday, August 16, 2014

 “Good job, Rorc” said the Sergeant derisively.

 Deflated, Rorc resumed his watch, and his scratching.
-Bloody dwarf, he thought as he squinted up at the hills again, maybe he’s got some grog?
+Bloody dwarf, he thought as he squinted

 “Gustav!
 How much longer to ve haff to stay here?”